huid3/terraform-test/README.md

 Terraform state is stored in a GCS bucket.
 The bucket is setup is done here: https://github.com/huid3/terraform-test-state-bucket

-Use the [backend-config flag](https://developer.hashicorp.com/terraform/language/settings/backends/configuration#partial-configuration) to pass in the credentials since vairables cannot be used in the backend block to setup connection to GCS bucket.
+Use the [backend-config flag](https://developer.hashicorp.com/terraform/language/settings/backends/configuration#partial-configuration) to pass in the credentials since variables cannot be used in the backend block to setup connection to GCS bucket.

 ```
 terraform init -backend-config="<PATH_TO_SERVICE_ACCOUNT_CREDENTIALS>"